User Guide - Signer Guide

 After you filled in the user Id you can select the device id and OTP.
 The following screenshot shows the configuration:

 After this configuration you can request a OTP:

 Note: This is the configuration if the sender does not fill in the dates for the recipient.
 If the sender defines the user Id you just have to sign.

 If the Signature Disclosure is used, the signer will just get access to the document if he accepts the Signature Disclosure.

-When Authentication is used (e.g. SMS or PIN) the signer has to authenticate himself before he gets access to the document.
+When Authentication is used (e.g. SMS, PIN or Windows Live) the signer has to authenticate himself before he gets access to the document.
 So the content of the document is protected and access is just granted to the signer.
 If there are more than one authentication methods for the signer available, the signer can select the one he/she prefers.